A grouping of three Unit Three images begins with a view of Old Country Buffet. The building originally housed a bank.

 Eventually, 1,200 acres would be acquired for the Levitt & Sons Long Island development.
 Construction began on the plat, originally known as Island Trees, on July 1, 1947.
 The standard home model, known as the Cape Cod, was designed by Alfred Levitt, encompassed 750 square feet and was rented for 60 dollars a month (a tenant could purchase the home - for $7,500- after one year).

-The first residents moved in October 1, 1947.
+The first residents moved in on October 1, 1947.
 On January 1, 1948, the official name of the unincorporated planned community was changed to Levittown.
 By July, Levitt & Sons were completing eighteen homes per day, using a quick, cost-efficient, assembly line-at-the-site method.
 The company began selling (instead of renting) homes to new residents in March 1949.
 In June 1949, the final Levittown (New York) home was completed.
 17,447 units had been built.

 Nearly everything needed for the suburban lifestyle had been provided by Levitt & Sons, including schools, parks, pools and churches.
 Local shopping could be done at a Village Green.
 Not a regional shopping center, per se, a retail-type Village Green would contain a small variety of stores, such as a pharmacy and grocer.